Doctor’s Degrees in Pharmacoeconomics/Pharmaceutical Economics

 Education Levels of Pharmacoeconomics/Pharmaceutical Economics Majors

-During the 2020-2021 academic year, 37 students earned their doctor's degree in pharmacoeconomics/pharmaceutical economics.
+During the most recent year for which data is available, 33 people earned their doctor's degree in pharmacoeconomics/pharmaceutical economics.
 This makes it the 45th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in pharmacoeconomics/pharmaceutical economics at each degree level.